 Following reports received from outside agencies, class teachers should ensure that they read and put into practice recommendations following any advice received.
-Class teachers are responsible for maintaining in their files the information and reports given to them about children on the SEN register.
+Class teachers are responsible for maintaining their Class Information Folders which contain APDR information as well as liaising with the SENCo regarding any advice given to them about children on the SEN register.